Herobrine-pixel/Herobrine-pixel/README.md

 - **Arduino Library Development** – Tools for makers, educators, and innovators.
 - **Advanced Python Programming** – From data analysis to automation, I leverage Python’s versatility to deliver efficient, impactful solutions.

-## 🎬 YouTube Channels
+## 🎬 YouTube and GitHub Channels
-- [HEROBRINE PIXEL](https://www.youtube.com/@HEROBRINEPIXEL) – My main channel featuring tutorials, project showcases, and more.
+- [HEROBRINE PIXEL](https://www.github.com/@HEROBRINEPIXEL) – My main channel featuring tutorials, project showcases, and more is on GitHub.
-- [SQUARED MEDIA](https://www.youtube.com/@SQUARED-MEDIA) – Minecraft-themed movies and creative content for fans of all ages!
+- [SQUARED MEDIA](https://www.youtube.com/@SQUARED-MEDIA) – Minecraft-themed movies and creative content for fans of all ages which is on YouTube!

 ## 🤝 Let's Connect!
 I’m always open to: